Cyril Tenison White: Later life

 He died, just shy of his 60th birthday, from heart disease at his home in Kangaroo Point, Brisbane.
 He was cremated.
-White was survived by his wife and two daughters.

 Awards and distinctions

 In 1947, White was awarded the Mueller Medal for his important contributions to Australian botanical science.
 University of Queensland awarded him an honorary M.Sc. in 1948.
 From 1951, Queensland Naturalists' Club has held an annual C. T. White Memorial Lecture in his honour.

 In September 1950, a few months after his death, a new riverside park at Kangaroo Point was named after him.